adreanlacay/Data-Analytics-Portfolio/README.md

 ### R

 1. _Parasite_: Dialogue Distribution
+2. MLB Pitching Analysis

 ### Tableau

-All of the projects listed above have an accompanying Tableau dashboard, as well as some other data visualization projects.
+Most of the projects listed above have an accompanying Tableau dashboard, as well as some other data visualization projects.
 These dashboards can be found on my [Tableau Public profile](https://public.tableau.com/app/profile/adrean.lacay/vizzes).

 ## Contact